Update 7/27/2017: This post has been updated to add OneTouch EMR and OpenEMR and remove iSALUS EHR, which is no longer free.

 That said, it looks like development has petered off.
 The last developer discussions ended in July 2012.
 If this product is of interest to you, make sure you have a tech-savvy person or team on hand to develop or modernize the software going forward.

 And there you have it.
-Five free solutions to meet your EMR needs.
-Remember to check whether the open-source solutions are or can be easily modified to be Meaningful Use and ICD certified before investing in setting them up.
+Six free solutions to meet your EMR needs.
+Remember to check whether the open-source solutions are or can be easily modified to be Meaningful Use and ICD-certified before investing in setting them up.

 What did I miss?
 Are you using or aware of any other great free EMRs out there?